 New York Hall of Science, 47-01 111th Street

-As you can probably tell from how often we write about it, Maker Faire is a true Mommy Poppins favorite.
-Founded in California, Maker Faire debuted in NYC in 2010, and my family and I have attended every year.
+Maker Faire is a true Mommy Poppins favorite.
+Founded in California, Maker Faire debuted in NYC in 2010.
 The grounds of the New York Hall of Science explode with all kinds of inventions and creations, everything from knitting to robotics, circus to interactive sculptures, computers to crafts.
 The Young Makers area is particularly inspiring, with students from all over NYC showing off their cutting-edge projects.
-And of course everyone's awed by the life-size working replica of the Mouse Trap board game.
-Check out our highlight reel from the 2010 fest, and then be sure to buy tickets for this year's edition.
+Check out our highlight reel, and then buy tickets for this year's edition.

 Atlantic Avenue between Hicks Street and Fourth Avenue

 The biggest street fair in Brooklyn boasts several stages of live music (R&B, jazz, rock, country, kids' bands, you name it) and literally hundreds of vendors.
-There's a whole block dedicated to kids' activities like pony rides, inflatables, face painting and balloon sculptures.
-Grown-ups will appreciate the eclectic selection of international eats, like grilled sardines, pulled pork, baklava and carnival favorites.
+There's a whole block dedicated to kids' activities like pony rides, inflatables, face painting, and balloon sculptures.
+Grown-ups appreciate the eclectic selection of international eats, like grilled sardines, pulled pork, baklava, and carnival favorites.
 Bonus: In conjunction with the fest, the nearby New York Transit Museum always holds its annual Bus Festival, where you can check out all kinds of retro rides.
+FREE

 Medieval Festival – Washington Heights